kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-3.md

 The method above is to be preferred over the one below, which creates lists for both columns `lng` and `lat`, with the index values of the rows with *NaN* values.
 It then compares the index values stored in `lngna` and `latna` elementwise.
-The `assert` function is used to confirm, that the elements in both lists are all equal.
+The `assert` function is used to confirm that the elements in both lists are all equal.